Amber Heard grilled by Savannah Guthrie over pledge to donate $7m divorce settlement

 Ms Guthrie is married to Michael Feldman, a public relations consultant and one-time Democratic political adviser who worked on Al Gore’s 2000 presidential campaign.

-She made the disclosure about the connection last week when she interviewed Mr Depp’s attorneys Camille Vasquez and Benjamin Chew on Wednesday morning’s NBC Today show.
+She made the disclosure about the connection last week when she interviewed Mr Depp’s attorneys Camille Vasquez and Benjamin Chew on the Today show.

 “A quick disclosure, my husband has done consulting work for the Depp legal team, but not in connection with this interview,” she said.